jberroca/beanstalk-tf-module/README.md

   region = var.aws-region
 }
 ```
+2. Create the needed resources to deploy an application with EBS.
 ```
 # main.tf
 ##To fully deploy an app with EBS you need to host the code somewhere, in this example S3 is used to do this.